 Unlike much of the literature on social movements and education change, this case study attempts to understand the significance of an education social movement in the setting of the global South.
-It is specifically concerned with how a South African social movement, Equal Education (EE), has used the courts, petitions, rallies, protests outside Parliament; mass media, new social media, alliances with trade unions; as well as access to education professionals and state officials, and grassroots mobilisation in high schools and universities in the course of the ongoing struggle for improved public schooling.
+It is specifically concerned with how Equal Education (EE), has used the courts, petitions, rallies, protests outside Parliament; mass media, new social media, alliances with trade unions; as well as access to education professionals and state officials, and grassroots mobilisation in high schools and universities, in the course of ongoing, long-term struggles for improved public schooling.
 The campaigns that this organisation has initiated range from localized struggles to have broken classroom windows in urban working class high schools repaired; struggles to pressure provincial governments to build school libraries; battles to ensure that teachers and learners arrive at school punctually; to wider engagements aimed at changing national regulations.
+Media-friendly public spectacles involving sleeping outside of Parliament to highlight the state’s refusal to introduce norms and standards for public school infrastructure, and the public performance of ritualised ‘insults’, criticism and humiliation of the Minister of Education, are also part of their activist repertoire.
 At the same time this movement has developed a critical pedagogy: a version of ‘learning power’ concerned with establishing the rights of citizens in poor neighbourhoods to mobilise for decent public schooling.
-The EE mobilisation efforts in the Western Cape Province that we focused on have been secondary school learners in under-resourced schools in the working class Xhosa-speaking township of Khayelitsha in Cape Town.
+The EE mobilisation efforts in the Western Cape Province that we focused on have been secondary school learners in under-resourced schools in the predominantly isiXhosa township of Khayelitsha in Cape Town.
 These are the learners who act as mediators of the pedagogy of active citizenship that is at the heart of this rights-based social movement.

 In this paper we begin by examining the politics of an education social movement and end by exploring the implications for leaders who align themselves with a social justice project.
 We do this by means of an exploration of the life histories of a small group of learner leaders.
 We focus explicitly on ‘rights talk’, and how these learner leaders perceive their engagement as tipping the national education agenda in favour of poor and working class communities.